Steve is such a cool name.

 Roughly halfway through this “daring mission under the enemy’s radar” I knew we were quickly approaching that huge brown river that cuts through everyone’s life in this part of the world.
 Yep, that two thousand-mile watery snake that has given life and liberty for hundreds of years…the Mighty Mississippi.
 We would be over it before we knew it, and I had to navigate our low-level aerospace vehicle across it far enough north of the city of Memphis so that we would not interfere with its ground and/or airborne traffic.
 “Sensi Buzz” was now firmly in his happy place, and we were (again) screaming along at 100’ above Mother Earth at about four miles a minute.
 With this head wrapped in a weird “divine wind” banner, Steve was sporting a huge smile, flying my supplied headings (and reminders to NOT run into things) with consummate skill, and was having the time of his life!

 I was having fun too, just not his kind of fun.
 Every pilot likes to occasionally fly low and “buzz” things, but this was a type of flying that I’d only briefly dabbled in, not yearned for like my friend Steve.
 Again, I was having fun, but it was more of the “I’m trapped on a roller coaster and my screams are coming out silent” type of fun.
 From me: “OK Buzz, over the next tree line, we’re at the Mississippi, watch for river barges.”
-He pulled the nose up, we passed the near shoreline bank of trees, firm push on the starboard rudder pedal, allow the right wing to lower to lose altitude, wings level again as the river zoomed by below us (I never remembered it being this wide or this muddy…but then again, I’d never seen it from 100’!)!
+He pulled the nose up as we passed the near shoreline bank of trees, and I felt his firm push on the starboard rudder pedal, allowing the right wing to dip to lose altitude.
+He leveled the wings again as the river zoomed by below us (I never remembered it being this wide or this muddy…but then again, I’d never seen it from 100’!)!
 A few G-forces as we nose up again to crest the far bank tree line… and that’s when it happened.

 The long nose of N5SS was about 15 degrees up as we climbed to keep the trees from ruining our day, and we suddenly found ourselves perpendicular to a long, straight red dirt road.
 Glancing to his left, Buzz spied something a few miles down said dirt road, and immediately recognized the object of his reconnaissance.
 He maintained our nose up attitude to gain altitude and lose airspeed (not what I expected to happen after river passage), all the while intently keeping his attention outside the cockpit window.
 His left foot deftly pushed on the port rudder pedal, and we performed a picture perfect “Chandelle” maneuver (“Yes Virginia, this was indeed the very same maneuver he was SUPPOSED to be practicing back in college at 3000’ when he was down at 50’ heading bovines.”).
 The nose smoothly whipped to the left, started to drop, and our airspeed began to quickly rise.
 I was now firmly peering down the road attempting to decipher what the hell he was doing when I spotted the object of his attention.
 It was a person walking down the road.
 He looked to be a young boy, and he was slowly ambling along the dirt road headed away from us.
 He had a fishing pole in one hand and worm bucket in the other, was barefoot, adorned in jean overalls, and was sporting a thatched weave “fishing hat”.
 I swear he was something right out of a Norman Rockwell painting from 50 years past!
 I knew what was about to happen, and I knew the perfect person was about to pull it off.